Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Ask the following question:

   ```
-  What is the cyclomatic complexity of this method UpdateFlightStatus?.
+  What is the cyclomatic complexity of this method UpdateFlightStatus?
   ```

 > [!NOTE]